NixOS/nixpkgs/doc/contributing/coding-conventions.chapter.md

   }
   ```

-- For `let ... in` expressions, the bindings must be indented, whereas the expression must be un-indented and on its own line
+- For `let ... in` expressions, the bindings _must_ be indented, whereas the expression _must not_ be indented and _must_ be on its own line

   ```nix
   let